jeremycg/jeremycg.github.io/jeremy-gray.md

 ![](/assets/Jeremy.jpg)

-Senior Data Scientist, at Precima Inc.
+Lead Educator, Data Science at [BrainStation](http://BrainStation.io).
 <jeremycgray@gmail.com>

+Currently lead educator at BrainStation, where I am developing and presenting an intensive 10 week Data Science Bootcamp.
+The course content focuses on Python, SQL, Visualization and reproducible research.
+[Check it out]((http://BrainStation.io)!

-Currently I am working as a senior data Scientist, working on constructing tools for the members of our team.
+Previously I was working as a senior data Scientist at Precima, working on constructing tools for the members of our team.
 Primarily I am interested in creating and optimizing statistical modeling software and APIs, as well as migrating existing code into the amazon ecosystem.